Deus-corp/cks-mcp/README.md

 # Quick Start

 1. Install and connect to Claude Desktop (see [Installation](#installation)).
+2. (Optional) For semantic search, set your Hugging Face token: `export HF_TOKEN=hf_...`
-2. In the chat, start your message with **"Use cks-mcp to…"**.
+3. In the chat, start your message with **"Use cks-mcp to…"**.
-3. Claude automatically picks the right tool from the 13 available — validation, evolution, branching, merging, source verification, subgraph queries, and more.
+4. Claude automatically picks the right tool from the 15 available — validation, evolution, branching, merging, source verification, semantic search, subgraph queries, and more.
-4. Every operation is logged, versioned, and stored in a persistent SQLite database.
+5. Every operation is logged, versioned, and stored in a persistent SQLite database.

 **Just type "Use cks-mcp to..." and Claude does the rest.
 That's it.**
 **No programming, no command line — just a conversation!**

 ![CKS Demo](demo/demo.gif)

 *In the video above, Claude creates a validated knowledge graph about the water cycle from a single sentence, using `validate_knowledge` and `explain_knowledge`.
 Fifteen tools are ready for you: branching, merging, versioning, source verification, subgraph queries, and more — all triggered by plain English.*

 ---